SNodeC/snode.c/README.md

 ## Supported Systems and Hardware

 The main development of SNode.C takes place on an *Debian Sid* style Linux system.
-Since *Debian Bookworm* SNode.C compiles also on *stable*.
-Though, it should compile cleanly on every Linux system provided that all required tools and libraries are installed.
+Since *Debian Bookworm* SNode.C compiles also on *Debian stable*, though, it should compile cleanly on every Linux system provided that all required tools and libraries are installed.

 SNode.C is known to compile and run successfull, tested on

 -   **x86-64** architecture
-    -   HP ZBook Fury 15 G8
-    -   HP ZBook Fury 16 G9
--   **Arm** architecture (32 and 64 bit)
+-   **Arm** architecture (32 and 64 bit) tested on
     -    Raspberry Pi 3, 4, and 5
 -   **OpenWrt** 23.05.0-rc1 and later
     -   All architectures